henry232323/Simple-Asyncio-Chat-Client/README.md

 # Simple-Asyncio-Chat-Client
-A simple asyncio chat server and client made in Python using tkinter or stdin
+A simple asyncio chat server and client made in Python using a tkinter GUI or stdin